-Description of Key Audit Matter How Ou We consider the inventories account's allowance for obsolete and slow moving items as a key Our audit pro audit matter as the Group purchased significant amount of raw materials in the previous year leading to a lower inventory turnover ratio.
-Performed of testing for a the year end.
-As tourist income made up a significant portion of the Group's income, the lack of tourism has Recalculation allowance wi led to a decline in revenues in comparison to prior years.
+Description of Key Audit Matter

+We consider the inventories account's allowance for obsolete and slow moving items as a key audit matter as the Group purchased significant amount of raw materials in the previous year leading to a lower inventory turnover ratio.

+As tourist income made up a significant portion of the Group's income, the lack of tourism has led to a decline in revenues in comparison to prior years.
 This has resulted high volume of inventory build up from prior year purchases.
-Performed a balance are purchase an means of th observations.